n1kito/Philosophers/README.md

 # Daily Goals

 - [ ] Clean up code so far.
+- [ ] Improve freester to deal with killing threads.

 # To do
 - [x] Research lock order conditions